 The MSc in Law and Finance is a full-time ten-month programme providing a rigorous engagement with the area of intersection between law, finance and economics, expertise in which is keenly sought by law firms, regulators and financial institutions.
 It combines a highly analytic academic core with tailor-made practical applications derived from continuing collaboration with professional and regulatory organisations.

 The programme consists of core courses in economics and finance, together with elective courses chosen from a range of advanced legal topics relevant to financial transactions, and a core interdisciplinary course in the law and economics of corporate transactions which requires students to synthesise insights from other courses.

 Drawing on the strengths of the Law Faculty and the Saïd Business School, the MSc is a world-leading programme that will act as a launch-pad for a successful career in law, finance, regulation or academia.

 It is open to students either with an outstanding undergraduate degree in law, or an outstanding academic record comprising a non-law undergraduate degree and a postgraduate or professional qualification in law.

 The Diploma is a postgraduate vocational course for people embarking on a career in IP law and practice.
 It is a one-year, part-time course designed to give junior practitioners a grounding in the fundamentals of IP law and practice.
 It is taught by senior practitioners and academics, and represents a unique collaboration between the Oxford Law Faculty and the Intellectual Property Lawyers’ Association.

-The course comprises a two week residential course and seven weekend workshops covering all aspects of Intellectual Property Law.
-Students submit four pieces of coursework and take two examinations in the summer.
+The course comprises a two week residential course and nine weekend workshops covering all aspects of Intellectual Property Law.
+Students submit five pieces of coursework throughout the year and take two examinations in the summer.